Pix---/ioBroker.rtv/README.md

 ## Einstellungen / Configuration
 ### Whitelist
 Sollen nur Sendungen eines oder mehrerer bestimmter Sender angezeigt werden, sind diese Sendernamen in die Whitelist einzutragen.
-Enthält die Whitelist mindestens einen Eintrag, wird die Blacklist igoriert.
+Enthält die Whitelist mindestens einen Eintrag, wird die Blacklist ignoriert.

 To display only a specific list of stations add the stations names to the whitelist.
 The blacklist will be skipped if the whitelist is not empty.